-Spelt is probably the most delicious grain you've never heart of.
-It's similar to wheat in appearance, but it has a tougher husk, which may actually help protect the nutrients inside the grain.
+Spelt is similar to wheat in appearance, but it has a tougher husk, which helps protect the nutrients inside the grain.
+Spelt flour has a nutty, slightly sweet flavor and can be used in most recipes that call for regular or whole-wheat flour.

-The official name of is Triticum aestivum var. spelta, and it was originally grown in Iran around 5000 to 6000 B.C.
+The official name of is Triticum aestivum var. spelta.
+It was originally grown in Iran around 5000 to 6000 B.C.
 Spelt has been grown in Europe for over 300 years, and now in North America for just over 100 years.
 It's been used most commonly as a feed grain for animals, but, it's gained popularity as a dietary grain due to its nutty flavor and nutrition content.

 If you're sensitive to wheat or other grains, you should speak to your health care provider before eating spelt.